Public-Computing-Lab/rethinkAI-api-v2/demo/README.md

 This `demo/` folder contains a minimal, self-contained setup so an evaluator can bring up the project quickly without access to client credentials or infrastructure.

+There are some troubleshooting steps at the end of this file incase you face the same issues we faced.

 ### Prerequisites

 - **Python 3.11+**